plblum/jivs/docs/Jivs_API.md

 You will be working with classes and interfaces.
 Here are the primary pieces to orient you to its API.

-- [Rules](#rules) – Classes used to define your model and form rules.
+- [ValueHost rules](#valuehost-rules) – Classes used to configure each ValueHost.
-    + `ModelRulesBase class` – Define validation rules for the business logic model.
-    + `FormRulesBase class` – Define validation rules directly for a form when there is no business logic model.
+    + `ValueHostRulesBase class` – Create a subclass for each configuration representing a model or form.
-    + `IAdaptModelRulesToForm interface` – Implement on a form-specific subclass when adapting rules from `ModelRulesBase`.
+    + `IAdaptModelRulesToForm interface` – Implement on a form-specific subclass when adapting rules from an existing model's ValueHost rules.
 -   [`ValueHost classes`](#valuehosts) – Identifies a single value to be validated and/or contributes data used by the validators.
 You get and set its value both from a Model and the Inputs (your editor widgets) in the UI.